raphlinus/raphlinus.github.io/_posts/2022-02-01-piet-gpu-clipping.md

 This work is perhaps most similar to [Massively Parallel Vector Graphics].
 We both represent the scene as a flattened tree, and allow arbitrary nesting depth.
 However, their tree algorithm is much more simplistic: for a nesting depth of n, they do n scans, each addressing one level of nesting.
 This work uses a new algorithm that allows arbitrary nesting depth with no slowdown.
 (GPU tree algorithms with a work factor proportional to the depth of the tree are not unusual; for example)

 In a more traditional GPU renderer, the general way to do blends is to allocate a temporary texture, render into that, and then composite by drawing a quad into the render target, sampling from the intermediate texture.
 GPUs are very highly optimized for this sort of work, with hardware support for texture sampling and "raster ops" for compositing, but even so it requires traffic to main memory.
 I believe it's faster not to have to do the work at all.

+The techniques here are similar to those in Matt Keeter's [Massively Parallel Rendering of Complex Closed-Form Implicit Surfaces].
+Clipping is basically the same as intersection in constructive geometry (whether 2D or 3D), and that paper uses similar techniques to optimize a tape, taking advantage of algebraic simplifications on a per-region basis.
+Those techniques are more general, while this work is more specialized to 2D rendering tasks.

 It's fairly dated by now, but Adam Langley's blog post on [clipping in Chromium] makes for interesting reading.
 The main problem being discussed is "conflation artifacts," which are not fully addressed by the alpha-channel compositing approach to clipping, but even so it remains the standard technique, largely because it's more or less mandated by the W3C [compositing and blending] spec and the [HTML canvas drawing model].